domw30/typescript-todo/README.md

 ### To Use

-Run 'npm install' to install dependencies.
+Run 'yarn install' to install dependencies.

-Run 'npm start' to kickoff build and visit http://localhost:3000.
+Run 'yarn start' to kickoff build and visit http://localhost:3000.

+### To Test

+Run 'yarn cypress open' to open cypress window.

+Select an option under integration tests e.g. 'init.spec.ts'.

+This opens http://localhost:3000 in the browser which records the tests.

 ### User Stories